epilys/tade/README.md

 - Aggregations can be set as "default" by moderators.
 New users are subscribed to default aggregations.
 - Users can create their own aggregations at any time.
 - Tags, users and domains can be excluded from an Aggregation via _exclude filters_.
+- Users can have their own global exclude filters.

 ### 🔍 Search system